-Happy to see so many find there way to #socialweb so early a Saturday morning (see previous post for twitter feed).
-Note to self: don't put yourself up for the opening talk for seminar you're also organisning next to working full-time as a journalist.
+I'm so happy to see so many find their way to #socialweb so early a Saturday morning (see previous post for twitter feed).

 Using Web 2.0 and Web 3.0 tools for investigative and in-depth research

 Colin Meek: Web 2.0 tools fantastic tools for journalists to monitor their beat, especially Delicious.com.
 Not like Facebook where you can only network with people who'll accept you as friends, with Delicious you can follow all people whose bookmarks you like.
 You effectively create a network of experts who monitor your beat for you (see Colin's slides on this here)

 Furl: archives copies of entire page, delicious saves links, furl saves entire pages.

 Track breaking news with Twitter.
 People often twitter about events as they happen or straight after, remarkable tool.
 California wildfires a breakthrough for twitter coverage of events.
 Covered this here

 # developed as way of tracking an issue on Twitter.
 Twine and Twemes add additional functionality.